andkrau/tcl-nocgi/README.md

     Listen on the specified port number.

     max_threads
     Maximum number of threads.
     If the number of requests exceeds this number, they will wait until a thread is freed.

     site_root
     Use this path as a search base for scripts.

     start_tag
-    Beginning tag for enclosing embedded Tcl code
+    Beginning tag for enclosing embedded Tcl code.

     end_tag
-    Ending tag for enclosing embedded Tcl code
+    Ending tag for enclosing embedded Tcl code.

     crypto_key
-    64 character hex string.
-Used in cookie encryption/decryption.
+    64 character hex string used in cookie encryption/decryption.

 The tcl-nocgi.tcl software requires Tcl 8.6 as well as the Thread, ncgi, inifile, aes, md4 and sha256 extensions.
 These extensions are all included with Tcllib.

 The following special commands are available:

     echo
-        Equivalent to 'puts' but returns the output within the HTML
+        Equivalent to 'puts' but returns the output within the HTML.
         Example:
         echo "cheese and rice"

     include
-        Includes and evaluates another THP script
+        Includes and evaluates another THP script.
         The script inherits the variable scope of the line on which the include occurs.
         Example:
         include /menu/menu.thp

     readfile
-        Inserts plain HTML into the document
+        Inserts plain HTML into the document.
         Other than being faster than include, this should give the same output.
         Example:
         readfile /public/header.htm

-These commands can be followed by "body", "cookie", and "query"
+These commands can be followed by "body", "cookie", and "query":

     existRequest
         Checks to see if a value exists within the request.
-Returns true or false
+Returns true or false.
         Example:
         existRequest query lookfor

     getRequest
-        Retrieves a value from within the request
+        Retrieves a value from within the request.
         Example:
         getRequest query lookfor

     setResponse
-        Sets a value for the response
+        Sets a value for the response.
         Example:
         setResponse cookie username $username

 Additionally, the following variables are available to client scripts:

     httpd::request
-        A dictionary with the request
+        A dictionary with the request.

     httpd::response
-        A dictionary with the response
+        A dictionary with the response.

 Short tags are also available by using a combination of an opening tag &lt;? and various symbols: